 These Thai-style grilled pork lettuce wraps are a flavorful, quick and not-too-heavy meal that's perfect for any night of the week.
 Plus, you can mix the leftovers with some cooked grains like quinoa or farro with some more of the sweetened soy dressing for a lunch salad.
 Quick to make, they're a tasty meal perfect for any night.

-- 1 Smithfield Roasted Garlic & Cracked Peppercorn Tenderloin
+- 1 Smithfield Roasted Garlic and Cracked Peppercorn Tenderloin

 - 1 red pepper

-- 3/5oz/100g bean sprouts or coarsely grated daikon radish or carrot (approx)
+- 3 ½ oz bean sprouts 100g approx, or coarsely grated daikon radish or carrot

-- approx 2tbsp oyster sauce or 2tbsp soy sauce blended with 2tsp brown sugar to top
+- 2 tablespoon oyster sauce approx, or 2tablespoon soy sauce blended with 2teaspoon brown sugar to top

 - While you warm up your grill, remove the pork fro the wrapping.
 Remove the stem and seeds from the pepper and cut into approx 4 pieces so that they are relatively flat.
 Double over a piece of foil and fold in the sides to make a little 'boat'.
 Trim the snap peas and put in the foil boat, drizzled with a little sesame oil (or vegetable oil, if you don't have).

 - Remove a few leaves from the head of lettuce and divide or trim if very big.
 You'll want around 8-12 pieces in all.
 Remove the cilantro leaves from the stems.

 - Grill the pork tenderloin whole for around 20 minutes.
 Turn it every few minutes so that it is gently browned on each side and cooked through.
 Put the pepper on after a few minutes and cook until gently softened, turning once or twice.
 While they are cooking, you can start preparing the lettuce wraps by putting a few bean sprouts or grated daikon/carrot in the bottom of each piece of lettuce along with a few cilantro leaves.